 There are other places on campus to find assistance, such as the STAR Center located in the University Financial Aid office, which can be found in UCA 4400 A. Outside organizations also offer financial assistance for college students with disabilities.
 For example, the Division of Vocational Rehabilitation and the Division of Blind Services offer help based on financial need.
 It is the responsibility of the student to research and contact any outside organizations offering scholarships, grants, or other financial assistance.

-Undergraduate students must have at least a 2.0 GPA, have completed the FAFSA form, submitted an application, send an official transcript (new students only), and provide documentation of your disability.
+Undergraduate students must have at least a 2.0 GPA, have completed the FAFSA form, submitted an application, send an official transcript (new students only), and provide documentation of their disability.
 The student must also complete a personal statement (no more than one double-spaced page) pertaining to your achievements, activities, career goals, and the effects of your disability(ies) along with three letters of references addressing your academic potential and success.

-DEADLINE for application materials is due no later than May 1
+The DEADLINE for application materials is due no later than April 14, 2023

-Fill out ONE of the forms below and submit it in person or by emailing a copy to email@example.com.
+Fill out ONE of the forms below.
+You can submit digitally, in person or by emailing a copy to email@example.com.